dvajs/dva/docs/guide/introduce-class.md

 <img src="https://zos.alipayobjects.com/rmsportal/hUFIivoOFjVmwNXjjfPE.png" width="460" height="290" />

-## Core idea
+## Core Idea
 * State: an object that holds the entire application state
 * View: View layer composed of React components
-* Action: an object describing the event
+* Action: an object describing an event
 * connect method: a function that binds State to View
 * dispatch method: a function that sends an Action to the State

 ## State and View
 State is where the data is stored.
 After the Action is received, the data is updated.

 View is the UI layer of React components.
 After fetching data from State, it is rendered into HTML code.
-As long as the State changes, the View is automatically updated.
+Whenever the State changes, the View is automatically updated.

 ## Action
 Action is an object used to describe UI layer events.